thekaranpawar/To-Do-List/README.md

 # To-Do-List
-A To-Do List is a task management tool that allows users to organize and track their daily tasks.
-It typically includes features for adding new tasks, marking tasks as completed, and removing them when done.
+This project is a simple To-Do List web application built using HTML, CSS, and JavaScript.
+It allows users to add tasks, mark them as completed, and remove them.
+The app features an intuitive interface with interactive functionalities to manage tasks.
+It’s a great project for beginners to understand DOM manipulation, event handling, and basic web development concepts